Connect with us

 Public health heavily draws upon disciplines that are experiencing replication crises, such as psychology, biomedical science and biology.
 It is similar to these disciplines in terms of its incentive structure, study designs and analytic methods, and its inattention to transparent methods and replication.
 Much public health research on COVID-19 shows that it suffers from similar poor-quality methods.

-Reexamining how the discipline rewards its scholars and assesses their scholarship can it better prepare for the next public health crisis.The Conversation
+Reexamining how the discipline rewards its scholars and assesses their scholarship can help it better prepare for the next public health crisis.The Conversation

 Dennis M. Gorman, Professor of Epidemiology and Biostatistics, Texas A&M University